eyobyoseph/Eyob-portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Eyob-portfolio-project: <a name="about-project"></a>
+# 📖 Eyob-portfolio-project: <a name="desktop version"></a>

 > The so called Eyob portfolio project is created using pure Html5 and Css3.
-In this project I have added project and  about sections from figma template two.
+In this project I have added desktop version from figma template two.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>